Formfeed-UK/nova-breadcrumbs/README.md

 This [Laravel Nova](https://nova.laravel.com/) package adds automated breadcrumbs to the top of Nova 4 resources.

-Whilst I have tested this package, I have not tested its interactions with every package out there, and in every environment possible.
-It currently has an 0.x version number due to its lack of tenure with regards to interactions outside of my environment more than anything else.

 ## 1.0.0 Breaking Changes

 1.0.0 introduces a breaking change in how the parent model is determined.
 The following is now applied in order: